BScong/streaming-infrastructure/README.md

 ### Receipts generator
 The first task is to generate receipts samples.
 We use Python for that and a sample of the JSON generated is in [generator/example.json](https://github.com/BScong/streaming-infrastructure/blob/master/generator/example.json).
 The receipts are then sent to the system entrypoint by an endpoint (REST API).

+### Entrypoint
+The entrypoint to the system is a REST API deployed on port 3000.
+To send a receipt to the system, send a POST request on `localhost:3000/receipt` with the header `Content-Type` set to `application/json`.
+Then put the receipt JSON as the body.

+The API is deployed in Node.js with [Express.js](https://expressjs.com/).
+We chose that solution because it is easy to implement and very fast (due to the asynchronous nature of Node.js).

 ### Message broker
 For the message broker, we studied different solutions, including RabbitMQ and Apache Kafka.